rjsears/chia_plot_manager/README.md

 drive_manager:270 - update_receive_plot: DEBUG Plots left available on configured plotting drive: 58
 ```
 <br><br>

+#### Notifications

+If you want to receive votifications, you need to properly configure your local MTA (install.sh install postfix by default) and test it.
+In addition, if you want to use Pushbullet ot receive SMS text messages via Twillio you need to configure those accounts and then update ```system_info.py``` with the correct account information.
+Failure to do so will result in you not getting any notifications.<br><br>

+Once you have notifications setup and tested:<br>

 When the plot drives does change, you get a nicely formatted email:
 ```